digital-asset/daml/ledger/daml-on-sql/README.rst

 Trust assumptions
 =================

-In DAML-on-SQL, all data is kept centrally by the operator of the deployment.
+In *DAML on SQL*, all data is kept centrally by the operator of the deployment.
 Thus, it's their responsibility to ensure that the data is treated with the appropriate care so to respect confidentiality and the applicable regulations.

-The ledger operator is advised to use the tools available to them to not divulge private user data, including those documented by PostgreSQL, to protect data at rest and using a secure communication channel between the Ledger API server and the PostgreSQL server.
+The ledger operator is advised to use the tools available to them to not divulge private user data, including those documented by PostgreSQL, to protect data at rest and using a secure communication channel between the *DAML on SQL* server and the PostgreSQL server.

 Ledger API over TLS
 ===================

-To protect data in transit and allow using the Ledger API over untrusted networks, the DAML-on-SQL Ledger API server implementation leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.
+To protect data in transit and allow using the Ledger API over untrusted networks, *DAML on SQL* leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.

-To enable TLS, you need to specify the private key for your server and the certificate chain via ``java -jar daml-on-sql-<version>.jar --pem server.pem --crt server.crt``.
+To enable TLS, you need to specify the private key for your server and the certificate chain via ``java -jar dam-on-sql-<version>.jar --pem server.pem --crt server.crt``.
-By default, DAML-on-SQL requires client authentication as well.
+By default, *DAML on SQL* requires client authentication as well.
 You can set a custom root CA certificate used to validate client certificates via ``--cacrt ca.crt``.
 You can change the client authentication mode via ``--client-auth none`` which will disable it completely, ``--client-auth optional`` which makes it optional or specify the default